restatedev/examples/typescript/patterns-use-cases/microservices-durable-rpc/README.md

 curl -X POST localhost:5000/reserve/product1/reservation2
 ```

-This will give us `{"reserved":false}` because this product is already reserved so we can't reserve it again.
+This will give us `{"reserved":false}` because this product is already reserved, so we can't reserve it again.

 However, if we run the first request again with same reservation ID, we will get `{"reserved":true}` again:
 ```shell